Miami Hardship License Lawyer

 Depending on whether this was your first, second, or subsequent arrest or conviction, you must wait a certain amount of time before you can apply for a hardship license.

-Driver's license revocation periods and hardship eligibility periods are as follows:
+According to Florida law, driver’s license revocation periods and hardship eligibility periods are as follows:

 - First conviction: minimum 180 days revocation, maximum one year